LixieWulf/Allure/.github/ISSUE_TEMPLATE/bug_report.md

 **Place an X in this box to show you understand.**

-- [ ] **I have updated to the newest commit of Exotic Mod and the latest official release build of Mindustry.**
+- [ ] **I have updated to the newest commit of Exotic Mod and the latest official release build of Mindustry to make sure this wasn't already fixed.**